psyc201b/PSYC-201B/labs/1/local_setup.md

 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)
 - [Ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)

-Finally you can try creating a new Python notebook and choosing `201b` as the kernel to see if everything is working!
+Finally you can try creating a new Jupyter notebook and choosing `201b` as the kernel to see if everything is working!

 ### Optional goodies